 Synthesis of the clinically relevant prostaglandins and thromboxanes from arachidonic acid.
 Numerous stimuli (e.g. epinephrine, thrombin and bradykinin) activate PLA2 which hydrolyzes arachidonic acid from cellular membrane phospholipids.
 As shown, the bradykinin receptor (specifically BDKR2) is coupled to both Gi/0 and Gq G-protein activation with the net effect that there is increased intracellular calcium and activation of PKC.
 Both PKC phosphorylation and the Ca2+ ions activate the ER membrane-associated cPLA2 isoforms which, when activated, hydrolyze arachidonic acid from PIP2.
 Arachidonic acid is converted to PGH2 via the action of the bi-functional enzymes COX-1 and COX-2 (also called prostaglandin G/H synthase, PGS or prostaglandin endoperoxide synthetase).
 The prostaglandins are identified as PG and the thromboxanes as TX.
 Prostaglandin PGI2 is also known as prostacyclin.
-PGE2 is synthesized from PGH2 via the action of one of several PGE synthases, where PGE synthase-1 (PGES1) appears to be the key enzyme.
+PGE2 is synthesized from PGH2 via the action of one of several PGE synthases, where PGE synthase (encoded by the PTGES gene) appears to be the key enzyme.
 Two forms of PGD2 synthases have been identified that convert PGH2 to PGD2.
-One is encoded by the HPGDS (hematopoietic prostaglandin D synthase) gene and the other is encoded by the PTGDS (prostaglandin D2 synthase).
+One is encoded by the HPGDS (hematopoietic prostaglandin D synthase) gene and the other is encoded by the PTGDS (prostaglandin D2 synthase) gene.
 The enzyme encoded by the HPGDS gene is a member of the large family of cytosolic glutathione S-transferase enzymes.
-Prostacyclin (PGI2) is synthesized from PGH2 via the action of prostacyclin synthase (PTGIS).
-Prostaglandin F synthase 1 (PGFS) converts PGH2 to PGF2α or PGD2 to 9α,11β-PGF2α,β.
-The principal thromboxanes (TXA2 and TXB2) are derived PGH2 via the action of thromboxane A synthase 1 encoded by the TBXAS1 gene.
+Prostacyclin (PGI2) is synthesized from PGH2 via the action of prostacyclin synthase (encoded by the PTGIS gene).
+Prostaglandin F synthase 1 (encoded by the PGFS gene) converts PGH2 to PGF2α and it can also convert PGD2 to 9α,11β-PGF2α,β.
+The principal thromboxane (TXA2) is derived from PGH2 via the action of thromboxane A synthase 1 encoded by the TBXAS1 gene.
 The formation of TXB2 results from degradation of TXA2 and is known to play a role in the hepatotoxicity of acetominophen.
 The three most physiologically significant cyclic eicosanoids are enclosed in the red boxes.
 Green arrows denote positive effects.
 The subscript 2 in each molecule refers to the number of carbon-carbon double bonds present.
-LPI: lysophosphoinositol.
+LPI: lysophosphatidylinositol.
 Place mouse over structure names to see the structure.